giantjs/giant-i18n/README.md

 *Internationalization framework*

-The goal of v18n is to provide a simple API for localization based on and in line with he design principles of [troop](https://github.com/danstocker/troop), [sntls](https://github.com/danstocker/sntls), and [rubberband](https://github.com/danstocker/rubberband).
+The goal of v18n is to provide a simple API for localization based on and in line with the design principles of [troop](https://github.com/danstocker/troop), [sntls](https://github.com/danstocker/sntls), and [rubberband](https://github.com/danstocker/rubberband).
 V18n's central class is the `Translatable`, that resolves to a translation depending on the current locale settings when serialized.

 Examples
 --------